DIRECTOR PATHWAYS PROGRAM 2019

 Two directors will undertake the following program:

-1. TAILOR-MADE PROFESSIONAL DEVELOPMENT PLAN
+1. A TAILOR-MADE CAREER PLAN

-- Professional development training, courses or other opportunities
+- Professional development training and courses

 - Attachment or mentorships with a recognised director

-- Preparation of director’s notes and relevant documents to support
+- Preparation of director’s notes and relevant documents to support funding applications for the project.

 2. REPORTING & PRESENTATION TO LOCAL SCREENWORKS MEMBERS